suzulabo/terraform-dev-server/README.md

 ```

 (Replace `npm` with your preferred package manager command, e.g. `pnpm`.)
 The helper script looks up the project, zone, and instance name from Terraform state, then launches `gcloud compute ssh` inside the Docker container.
+SSH keys are cached inside `./gcloud-ssh`, so you will not be prompted to regenerate them on each run.

 ## Next steps